Posts

 Image

-At some point in my work on Hamlet, I realized that in the graveyard scene, instead of two disciples, it's two Danes, and instead of being on the road to Emmaus, they're on the road to Elsinore.
+At some point in my work on Hamlet, I realized that the first part of the graveyard scene resembles the gospel tale of the appearance of Jesus as a stranger to the two disciples on the road to Emmaus: In the graveyard scene, instead of two disciples, it's two Danes, and instead of being on the road to Emmaus, they're on the road to Elsinore.
 Instead of recognizing a supernatural being in the breaking of bread (one of the actions at the Last Supper), they recognize the skull of Yorick (fool of "infinite jest" -a sort of god of fools) in the clown/gravedigger's tale of poured wine (a flagon of Rhenish wine Yorick poured on the gravedigger's head).
 Something similar occurs in the courtroom scene of The Merchant of Venice, where Portia is the disguised stranger later to be recognized, not in the breaking of bread, but in the breaking of ring-vows, when rings that two men had promised never to part with until death are given away.
-The Jonah echo in Hamlet's sea voyage overlaps here a bit, as Hamlet has just returned (Jonah-like) from sea, but we don't learn the details of his having been swallowed by a
+The Jonah echo in Hamlet's sea...

 INDEX: Holding up The Odyssey as mirror in Hamlet